 Why should I buy Pella windows from you instead of going directly to Pella?

 We understand that many consumers prefer to have a big name behind their purchase, such as a big box store.
-McCann is here for those looking for a name brand manufacturer like Pella, easy access and a little more personal attention.
+McCann is here for those looking for a name brand manufacturer like Pella, easy access, and a little more personal attention.
 You’ll work with a company you have easy access to, and you won’t get lost in the maze.
 Plus, we offer competitive pricing and zero percent financing through GreenSky.
 Not to mention, your windows will be installed by our dedicated in-house team of window professionals.
 If you were to work with Pella directly, you’d have one of 40 different installer teams coming to your house.

 Why should I buy windows from you instead of a big box store?

 For the same reasons we recommend clients buy from us instead of Pella directly: we offer peace of mind by selling windows from several name brand manufacturers; we are a local, family owned company; we’re easier to reach and offer more personal attention than a big box store.
 If you have questions or concerns, you can call us and we’ll pick up the phone.
-You avoid calling into an impersonal, automated phone system to try to reach someone who can answer your questions.
+You avoid falling into an impersonal, automated phone system to try to reach someone who can answer your questions.

 What type of windows should I buy: vinyl or wood?

 It depends on the situation.
 Both vinyl and wood are energy efficient, easy to clean, and look nice.
 Both also will be more secure and reduce sound compared to older windows.
-Neither wood or vinyl windows need to be painted.
+Neither wood nor vinyl windows need to be painted.
 The key difference is longevity and whether you have the desire and budget to invest in a premium, higher-priced wood product.
 Here’s additional information on wood or vinyl.